briandfoy/briandfoy.github.io/_posts/2020-06-25-what-is-legacy-code.md

 > In some cases there's nothing wrong with legacy code.
 It's not a bad word.
 Legacy code/systems are not Evil.
 They've just collected some dust - sometimes a little, sometimes a lot.

 That answer is ultimately unsatisfying because it presents contradictory definitions that skirt the issue.
-The first definition says that it's legacy if its used in production, but the second then qualifies that.
+The first definition says that it's legacy if it's used in production, but the second then qualifies that.
 That last statement equivocates a bit.

 ### Michael C. Feathers